philipturner/apm-roadmap/Documentation/Near-Term/Experiments.md

 Another component of Phase 0 is finite element simulation of electromagnetic fields.
 Recent developments suggest the Elmer dependency of FreeCAD can be compiled, by targeting x86\_64 and running under Rosetta 2 on Apple silicon.
 While it is computationally intractable to model electromagnetic radiation, the tool may elucidate static electric fields from nearby high voltage conductors.

-> Update: Now, at least the Elmer executable is compiling on macOS.
+> Update: now, at least the Elmer executable is compiling on macOS.
 Have not yet tested whether the integration with FreeCAD works.
 Source: https://github.com/ElmerCSC/elmerfem/issues/503

 Phases I&ndash;III have extreme barriers to entry.